The complete guide to hiring top Supply Chain Talent

 Logistics & Distribution Executives

-Tech-Driven Recruitment: Use AI-powered sourcing and analytics to identify leaders with expertise in logistics digitization, automation, and network optimization.
+• Tech-Driven Recruitment: Identify leaders with expertise in logistics digitization, automation, and network optimization.
 Evaluate their ability to implement new technologies and drive operational efficiency.

 Process & Engineering Executives